y15a/github.io/content/posts/purpose-of-life-and-entropy.en.md

 ---

 For much of history, humans have sought to define the purpose of life.
-Early views were often centered around survival, reproduction, and protection of those we care for.
+Early views were often centred around survival, reproduction, and protection of those we care for.
 As our understanding deepened, life came to be seen as part of a broader, interconnected system — a web of organisms and exchange of energy.
 Life, in this expanded view, is not merely about individual existence but about sustaining and participating in the path to equilibrium.